w-yeehong/tp/docs/DeveloperGuide.md

 ### 4.2 Room Feature

+#### 4.2.1 Overview
+The application is able to track the room details.
+It keep tracks of the whether a room is occupied and the patient inside the room if it is occupied.
+It also keeps track of the tasks assigned to a specific room.
+Hence, there is a need to represent the Room List as a list of Rooms on which the application can perform read and update operations.

+#### 4.2.2 Room List Components
+The class diagram or UniqueRoomList is shown below:

+As seen in the diagram above, the UniqueRoomList contains a single RoomList object.
+This is a wrapper class around an ObservableList and PriorityQueue of Room objects.
+The UniqueRoomList contains no rooms at the start, however, after that you would require at least one room to be defined here.

+Each Room contains the following member attributes, all of which are non-nullable attributes:

 #### Proposed Implementation

 The proposed room feature is facilitated by `RoomList`.
 It extends `ReadOnlyRoomList` which reads the Room information Json file, stored internally as an `addressBookStateList` and `currentStatePointer`.
 Additionally, it implements the following operations: